-(My favourite shot – taken when I am at departure gate, coming back home.
-It is also means mission completed successfully and I have 1 less thing to worry once I am back)
+(My favourite shot – taken when I am at the departure gate, coming back home.
+It also means the mission completed successfully and I have 1 less thing to worry about once I am back)

 Hold on for a second whilst I l take a moment to dust off the dust from this blog.

 Damn, is that been that long since we last met?

 My sincere apology to all those who drop by this blog to hear my usual rants.
 When one is on a mission, time is premium.
 We will only have “x” amount of hours in a day and there are times when I had gone to the bed without a shower or changing clothes.

 To put it summarily, I love blogging very much but I love sleeping off my tiredness after a hard day at work even more.
 For now, I have no choice but to leave this blog to continue to collect dust but it does not mean it will be the end of my blogging – I assure you.
 At least for the next few months.